 Seated Medicine Ball Rotation

-Start in a seated position, with the arm raised to 90 degrees and elbow bent.
+- Start in a seated position, with the arm raised to 90 degrees and the elbow bent

 Shoulder Extension in a prone lying position (on the front) to strengthen the posterior shoulder muscles, the downward rotators, and extensors of the scapula and shoulder joint.